Artist of many mediums.

 Child of the world.

 Tess started practicing in high school and officially teaching after a decade of devoted study.
-Her teaching is largely informed from the Ashtanga Vinyasa and Iyengar Yoga traditions with additional influence from Forrest, Kundalini, and Bhakti Yoga.
-Tess was drawn to Santa Fe largely to study with Tias and Surya Little at Prajna Yoga and has since fallen in love with the desert—the harmony necessary where all struggle to thrive.
+Her teaching is largely informed from the Prajna Yoga teachings of Tias and Surya Little which weave together the classical Ashtanga Vinyasa and Iyengar Yoga traditions with more contemporary, somatic-based modalities.

 Having immersed herself in a variety of professions, from printmaking to painting conservation to engineering, Tess sees the root of inspiration as the courage to change.
 She grows through her exchange with the world—by inviting the external inwards and her internal landscape outwards on each breath.
 She hopes her students will use the practice as a way to practice life.